-Positive psychology, a relatively new form of psychology, emphasizes the positive influences in a person’s life, such as character strengths, optimistic emotions, and constructive institutions.
-This theory is based on the belief that happiness is derived from both emotional and mental factors, and positive psychology aims to help people identify happiness from moment to moment rather than only appreciating happy moments when looking back on them.
+Positive psychology is a relatively new form of psychology.
+It emphasizes the positive influences in a person’s life.
+These might include character strengths, optimistic emotions, and constructive institutions.
+This theory is based on the belief that happiness is derived from both emotional and mental factors.
+Positive psychology aims to help people identify happiness from moment to moment.
+It emphasizes this over only appreciating happy moments when looking back on them.

-People seeking therapy who desire to experience a greater sense of joy and liberation from their current life circumstances may find this approach helpful, and many find it easier to remain focused on the positive emotions they experience in the present moment after treatment has ended.
+People seeking therapy who desire to experience a greater sense of joy and liberation from their current circumstances may find this approach helpful.
+Many find it easier to focus on positive emotions they experience in the present after treatment has ended.

 Find a Therapist

-People in therapy are also generally encouraged to keep a gratitude journal.
-This record acts as a tangible reminder of the positive events and accomplishments of each day, and the practice can often help offset the tendency to ruminate on things that may not have gone according to plan.
+People in therapy are also often encouraged to keep a gratitude journal.
+This record is a reminder of the positive events and accomplishments of each day.
+The practice may help offset rumination on things that did not go according to plan.

-Humans are hardwired to attend more strongly to negative experiences.
-As such, it is often the case that people in therapy do not know what factors influence the happiness in their life from one event to the next.
-Many mental health care professionals believe this incongruity may be a result of perception.
-A person may not be able to identify specific emotions during the experience but might clearly recognize these emotions when they reflect upon that same experience later.
-Positive psychology aims to bring a person’s attention, expectation, and memory away from the negative and catastrophic and toward the positive and hopeful in an attempt to achieve a balanced perspective.
+Humans are hardwired to pay more attention to negative experiences.
+As such, it is often the case that people in therapy do not know what influences the happiness in their life from one event to the next.
+Some mental health care professionals believe this incongruity may be due to perception.
+A person may not be able to identify specific emotions during an experience.
+But they might clearly recognize these emotions when they reflect upon the experience later.
+Positive psychology aims to bring a person’s attention, expectation, and memory away from the negative.
+It focuses on the positive in an attempt to achieve a balanced perspective.

-Positive psychology has led to the development of several key concepts that have proven to be highly therapeutic for individuals experiencing depression and anxiety.
-Some studies have shown that a lack of positivity may contribute to the development of or exacerbate the presence of a low or depressed mood, though depression does not develop solely because of this lack Positive psychology does not solely target negative symptoms, it also seeks to enhance character strengths and positive emotions and can offer benefit to people simply wishing to develop in these areas.
+Positive psychology has led to the development of several key concepts.
+These have proven to be highly therapeutic for people with depression and anxiety.
+Some studies show that a lack of positivity may contribute to a low or depressed mood.
+However, depression does not develop solely because of this lack.
+Positive psychology does not solely target negative symptoms.
+It also seeks to enhance character strengths and positive emotions.
+It can benefit people who wish to develop in these areas.

-Studies indicate that both positive psychology and cognitive behavioral therapy are effective in the reduction of negative symptoms experienced by people with depression, but the results of one comparative study between the two therapeutic approaches indicated that positive psychotherapy may be more effective at increasing the overall happiness of a person experiencing depression.
+Studies indicate both positive psychology and cognitive behavioral therapy are effective in reducing symptoms of depression.
+The results of one study between the two approaches indicated that positive psychotherapy may be more effective at boosting happiness.
+It was shown to increase the overall happiness of people with depression.

 Though their names are similar, positive psychology and positive psychotherapy are two distinct approaches.
-One approach is grounded in the positive psychology theory developed by Seligman in 1998, and the other, a cross-cultural approach developed in 1968 by Nossrat Peseschkian, incorporates psychodynamic and humanistic influences.
+One approach is grounded in the positive psychology theory developed by Seligman in 1998.
+The other is a cross-cultural approach developed in 1968 by Nossrat Peseschkian.
+It incorporates psychodynamic and humanistic influences.

-Though Seligman’s positive psychology and Peseschkian’s positive psychotherapy are similar in that they both assume humans are innately good and attempt to encourage personal development, there are several key differences between the approaches.
+Seligman’s positive psychology and Peseschkian’s positive psychotherapy are similar in some ways.
+They both assume humans are innately good.
+They also attempt to encourage personal development.
+However, there are still some key differences between the approaches.

-- Seligman’s approach does not deny negative experiences, but Peseschkian’s approach views all negative experiences in a positive light, seeing them as opportunities for growth
+- Seligman’s approach does not deny negative experiences.
+But Peseschkian’s approach views all negative experiences in a positive light.
+It sees them as opportunities for growth.

-- Seligman’s approach is primarily Westernized, while Peseschkian’s approach is more transcultural
+- Seligman’s approach is primarily Westernized.
+Peseschkian’s approach is more transcultural.

-- Seligman’s approach distances itself from its humanistic influences, and Peseschkian’s approach embraces its humanistic and psychodynamic background
+- Seligman’s approach distances itself from its humanistic influences.
+Meanwhile, Peseschkian’s approach embraces its humanistic and psychodynamic background.

-One potential concern with positive psychology is that it may be very easy to take possible applications of the approach to the extreme.
-For example, some individuals in treatment may believe that they can resist the effects of serious physical and mental health problems by simply being optimistic.
-At the other end of the spectrum, the approach’s emphasis on personal responsibility may lead some individuals who are experiencing mental health conditions or any level of emotional distress to feel responsible for these concerns, though it is widely known that mental health conditions are not the fault of the person who experiences them.
+One potential concern with positive psychology is the potential to take positive applications to extremes.
+For example, some people in treatment believe they can resist the effects of serious physical and mental health problems by being optimistic.
+The approach’s emphasis on personal responsibility may lead some with mental health conditions or emotional distress to feel responsible for these concerns.
+It is widely known that mental health issues are not the fault of the person experiencing them.

 Research has shown that being optimistic and positive may not benefit everyone.
-Some individuals, who can be termed "defensive pessimists" actually thrive on the fact that they approach situations from a negative viewpoint.
-These individuals are better able to achieve success by first anticipating possible setbacks and then working to avoid failure.
-Research has further demonstrated that this type of pessimism may actually help some individuals cope with anxiety, adapt more readily, and outperform strategic optimists.
+Some people, who can be termed "defensive pessimists" thrive on the fact that they approach situations from a negative viewpoint.
+These people are better able to achieve success by first anticipating possible setbacks.
+From there, they work to avoid failure.
+Research has show this approach may help some people cope with anxiety.
+It may also help people adapt more quickly and outperform strategic optimists.

-A final criticism of positive psychology is that the approach is somewhat westernized, as it primarily focuses on virtues and values that reflect the individualism of American society.
-This limited set of values may not accurately reflect the belief of other cultures, and so a more universal definition of terms may be necessary for many individuals.
+A final criticism of positive psychology is that the approach is somewhat westernized.
+It primarily focuses on virtues and values that reflect the individualism of American society.
+This limited set of values may not accurately reflect the belief of other cultures.
+A more universal definition of terms may be necessary for many.

 - Asgharipoor, N., Farid, A. A., Arshadi, H., & Sahebi, A. (2012).
 A comparative study on the effectiveness of positive psychotherapy and group cognitive-behavioral therapy for the patients suffering from major depressive disorder.
 Iranian Journal of Psychiatry and Behavioral Sciences, 6(2), 33-41.
 Retrieved from http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3940016